911 Communications Center

 Kent County Scanner Frequencies

 Kent County South Dispatch: 155.7300

 There are many free scanner apps, as well as websites that live stream our frequencies.
 We invite you to listen in anytime!

-Currently, the Communications Center staffs one dispatch manager, eight shift supervisors, 38 full-time and three part-time operators, who operate 24-hours a day, seven days a week and answer almost 400,000 calls for police and fire services per year.
-View 2013 Annual Report
+Currently, the communications center staffs one dispatch manager, one assistant manager, one technology supervisor, one systems administrator, eight shift supervisors, and 36 dispatchers and 13 call-takers who operate 24-hours a day, seven days a week and answer just under half a million calls for police and fire services per year.

 After completing an extensive hiring process, Emergency Communications Operators (ECO) must complete internal on-the-job training as well as mandated outside training.
-The Kent County Communications Center dispatches police and fire personnel to over 115,000 incidents per year, which range from non-emergency and civil calls for service to life threatening matters where every second counts.
+The Kent County Communications Center dispatches police and fire personnel to nearly 150,000 incidents per year, which range from non-emergency and civil calls for service to life threatening matters where every second counts.

 The Kent County Communications Center was one of the first centers in West Michigan to receive Enhanced 9-1-1 (E-911) services.
 Where Enhanced 911 allowed operators to receive more specific caller location, Next Generation 911 (NG911) will allow operators to receive text and photos from citizens.
 Our center utilizes a state-of-the-art Computer Aided Dispatch (CAD) system, which is directly linked to the system in the Grand Rapids Communication Center to provide seamless service.
 A newly upgraded radio system will allow for better radio reception and interoperability between the various police and fire agencies within Kent County.